Westcott House (Springfield, Ohio)

-The Westcott House is a Frank Lloyd Wright-designed Prairie Style house in Springfield, Ohio.
+The Westcott House is a Prairie Style house designed by Frank Lloyd Wright in Springfield, Ohio.
 The house was built in 1908 for Mr. Burton J. Westcott, his wife Orpha, and their family.
 The Westcott property is the only Prairie style house designed by Wright in the state of Ohio.
 The grounds include the main house and a garage with stables connected by an extensive pergola.

 Early history

-In 1903, as part of a merger, Burton J. Westcott came to Springfield, Ohio as Treasurer of The American Seeding Machine Company.
+In 1903, as part of a merger, Burton J. Westcott came to Springfield, Ohio, as Treasurer of The American Seeding Machine Company.
 He would hold the position for 21 years.

 In 1916, Burton brought the Westcott Motor Car Company to Springfield, Ohio, from Richmond, Indiana.
 He was president of the company until 1925.
 Wright designed a detached garage which included a design for a large turntable (never installed), similar to at a railroad yard.
 The garage also included two pony stables and was connected to the main house by a pergola.

 Burton's wife, Orpha, was from Hamilton, Ohio.
 The Westcotts had two children: Jeanne born in Richmond, Indiana, in 1895, and John born in Springfield, Ohio, in 1903.
-Orpha L. Westcott was considered one of Springfield, Ohio's most prominent and progressive women, and is credited with suggesting the selection of Frank Lloyd Wright as the architect for their new home.
+Orpha L. Westcott was considered one of Springfield's most prominent and progressive women, and is credited with suggesting Frank Lloyd Wright as the architect for their new home.

 In 1918, the Westcotts built the only addition to their home, a summer porch on the second floor and a room below in keeping with the original design of the Prairie style architecture of Frank Lloyd Wright.
 By 1920, Jennie was no longer living in the Westcott House; she married Richard Rodgers from Springfield, Ohio.
 Their wedding was held at the house.
 The only other residents of the house were a cook named Nora and a housemaid named Margaret, both middle-aged and originally from Ireland.